cjneidhart/brick/website/docs/special-names.md

 ### StoryData

+_This passage is hidden when using Twine._
+_To change a story's format in Twine, select "Story" -> "Details" at the top._

 This passage must be a JSON object.
 A full description of its properties is provided by the [IF Tech Foundation].